d2iq/ui-kit/CONTRIBUTING.md

 this commit body message describes the commit

 BREAKING CHANGE
-Before this fix foo wasnt enabled at all, behavior changes from <old> to <new>
+Before this fix foo wasn't enabled at all, behavior changes from <old> to <new>

 Closes DCOS_OSS-12345, Closes DCOS-23456
 ```